 5. Rapid Growth.

-You may also want to start business that has enjoyed fast growth in the past years.
+You may also want to start a business that has enjoyed fast growth in the past years.
 A rapidly growing business sector, where many new businesses continue to operate, shows that there is great demand for the product; the market can absorb new entrants; and if by looking at the size of businesses operating, the market may be profitable even for one-person businesses.

 6. Failure Rate Method.